Learn more about Trousdale Place.

 Sumner County supplied the Confederate States Army with approximately 3,000 soldiers.
 To memorialize the Trousdale’s military history and the service of these Confederate soldiers, a monument was erected on the front lawn of Trousdale Place on September 19, 1903.

 In 1979, the Sumner County Museum Association was granted permission by Clark Chapter #13 UDC to build a museum on the property.
-Today, Trousdale Place is open for tours by reservation and is part of the Sumner County Tour program.
-The home and grounds make a rich atmosphere for photographs.
+Today, Trousdale Place hosts four free open house events and is part of the Sumner County Tour program.
+The grounds are open daily and make a rich atmosphere for photographs.

 183 West Main Street